algolia/algoliasearch-alexa/quickstart.md

           this.emit(':tell', 'We could find no listings.
 Please try again.');
         }
       },
+      params: {
+        filters: function (requestBody) {
+          return `available:${requestBody.request.intent.slots.available.value}`;
+        }
       },
+    },
-    CustomHelpIntent: function (intent, session, response) {
+    FreshnessIntent: function (intent, session, response) {
-      const speechOutput = 'Find one of thousands of listings from the Listing Store, powered by Algolia.';
+      const speechOutput = 'Listings on the listing store are updated every day.
+What city are you looking for?';
       this.emit(':ask', speechOutput);
     },
   },